 What If You Don’t Qualify for Loan Forgiveness?

 Looking for a more long-term solution?
 An income-based repayment plan can offer qualified applicants another way to lower federal student loan payments.
-The four options limit how much money you put towards student loans each month based on family size and discretionary income (the difference between your annual income and 150% of the poverty guideline for your family size and state of residence).
+The three current options limit how much money you put towards student loans each month based on family size and discretionary income.

 đź’ˇ Quick Tip: Get flexible terms and competitive rates when you refinance your student loan with SoFi.